DOMjudge/domjudge/doc/manual/install-judgehost.rst

 need a home-directory or password, so the following command would suffice to add a user and group ``domjudge-run`` with minimal privileges::

-  useradd -d /nonexistent -U -M -s /bin/false domjudge-run
+  sudo useradd -d /nonexistent -U -M -s /bin/false domjudge-run

 Sudo permissions
 ----------------